Jonathan Kydd (actor): Career

 Kydd has provided narration for a number of railway-related programmes produced by Video 125, as well as the ITV London fly-on-the-wall documentary The Tube.
 In 2021, He was an executive producer on the horror film Lair.
 In 2022, he published the first volume of his father's memoirs Be a Good Boy, Sam 1945–52.

+Personal life

-His mother, Pinkie, was one of England's first female advertising copywriters, and also played table tennis eleven times for England; she was the World Doubles Finalist in 1949.
+His mother, Pinkie Barnes, was one of England's first female advertising copywriters, and also played table tennis eleven times for England.